Teaching AI literacy in math class: 6 practical activities

 Practical integration connects AI concepts to mathematical problem-solving.
 When students evaluate whether an AI-generated solution makes mathematical sense, they're practicing critical thinking that mirrors mathematical modeling practices where students verify solutions align with real-world constraints.

 Self-reflective practice develops confidence in questioning AI outputs.
-Student practice constructing arguments and critique reasoning– core mathematical practices that transfer directly to evaluating AI-generated answers.
+Students practice constructing arguments and critiquing reasoning — core mathematical practices that transfer directly to evaluating AI-generated answers.

 Research from the University of Minnesota found that unplugged machine learning activities and dataset bias audits maintained high sustained usage rates after one year, outperforming technology-dependent approaches.
 The same framework demonstrated a 3.2x increase in AI integration compared to traditional professional development models.